cpalmeraxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/cassandra_install.md

 The default API Gateway installation includes a 64-bit OpenJDK JRE (`apigateway/Linux.x86_64/jre/bin`).
 You can configure Cassandra to use the API Gateway JRE (for example, in a demo environment), but it is recommended that you install a separate JRE (OpenJDK or Oracle) for use with Cassandra.
 When using a separate JRE, use the same version (or at least the same major version) as the API Gateway uses.

-### Cassandra Hardware
+### Cassandra hardware

-Cassandra hardware choice recommendations can be found at [Hardware Choices]( https://cassandra.apache.org/doc/latest/operating/hardware.html).
+Cassandra is designed to run on commodity distributed drives, and therefore it is strongly recommended not to use a storage area network (SAN) for Cassandra deployments.

-Cassandra is designed to run on commodity distributed drives, and therefore it is strongly recommended not to use a Storage Area Network for Cassandra deployments.
+For more information on Cassandra hardware choice recommendations, see [Hardware choices]( https://cassandra.apache.org/doc/latest/operating/hardware.html) in Apache Cassandra documentation.

 ## Install Apache Cassandra

-{{< alert title="Note" color="primary" >}}Apache Cassandra 2.2.12 is installed by default in an API Gateway Standard or Complete setup.{{< /alert >}}
+{{< alert title="Note" color="primary" >}}Apache Cassandra 2.2.12 is installed by default in an API Gateway standard or Complete setup.{{< /alert >}}

 ### Install Cassandra in GUI mode